Listen, are you breathing just a little,

 Ironically, the positive, loving support of one partner might trigger deep-seated fears, self-doubts, and low self-esteem in another.
 The less secure partner wonders why he or she would merit this intimate love and therefore sabotages it by pulling back and withholding intimacy.
 When the idea of being deeply and intimately loved conflicts with our self-image, we resist an emotionally intimate relationship.

-How to build emotional intimacy
+How to over the fear of intimacy

 Ideally, both partners are equally committed to building intimacy in the relationship.
 You both must understand and embrace the necessity of intimacy in creating a healthy, loving, long-term connection.